-Spinach and Lemon Quinoa Salad: A refreshing and light quinoa salad served over spinach with a fresh lemon dressing.
+Quinoa Spinach Salad: A refreshing and light quinoa salad served over spinach with a fresh lemon dressing.
 This simple dish is the perfect lunch, meatless entree, or compliment to grilled meat.
 Vegan.
 Gluten-Free.

 Hello Spring!
 My fingers are crossed that warmer weather is here to stay!

-And when welcoming in the warmth and sunshine into my life, my cravings changes from warming soups and comforting casseroles to light and fresh salads and pastas.
+And when welcoming in the warmth and sunshine into my life, my cravings changes from warming soups and comforting casseroles to light and fresh salads and pastas, like Tortellini and Spinach Bowl and Southwestern Chicken Cobb Salad.

-This quinoa salad comes together in less about 30 minutes, is versatile enough to use whatever produce I have on hand, and is packed full of the nutrients and protein my body needs.
-If I am REALLY thinking, which I try to do but fail at more times than I would care to mention, I make enough for me to nosh on for lunch all week long.
-Then whenever I have a few moments, SUNSHINE here I come!
+This summer quinoa salad comes together in less about 30 minutes, is versatile enough to use whatever produce I have on hand, and is packed full of the nutrients and protein my body needs, making this a meatless, yet high-protein option perfect for a quick lunch or a light dinner.

-Once the quinoa was cooked, I tossed it with fresh spinach.
+Once the quinoa is cooked, toss it with fresh spinach.
 Feel free to use any lettuce you have lying around.
 Personally, I like the way spinach wilts when tossed with a warm grain.

-Finally, I drizzled a fresh dressing made with lemon juice, lemon zest, capers and olive oil.
-And a simple dish is transformed into a watering masterpiece–well, at least something I am ALWAYS happy to be eating!
+Finally, drizzle the fresh lemon dressing made with lemon juice, lemon zest, capers and olive oil.

 Tips on Spinach Quinoa Salad: